-Hans Utsch is paid a fixed base salary and various annual incentives.
+Bryan Dingle is paid a fixed base salary and a variable annual incentive.
 Base salary is determined within a market competitive, position-specific salary range, based on the portfolio manager's experience and performance.
-The annual incentives may include certain guaranteed amounts, plus variable amounts based on achievement of certain product-specific revenue targets, plus a variable amount that is determined based on multiple performance criteria using a Balanced Scorecard methodology.
-There are three weighted performance categories in the Balanced Scorecard.
-Investment Product Performance (IPP) is the predominant factor.
-Of lesser importance are: Evaluation of Employee Leadership and a discretionary component that is based on a variety of factors deemed relevant, such as financial measures and performance.
-The annual incentive amounts are paid entirely in cash.
-The total Balanced Scorecard "score" is applied against an annual incentive opportunity that is competitive in the market for this portfolio manager role to determine this annual incentive payment.
+The annual incentive amount is determined based primarily on Investment Product Performance (IPP) and may also include a discretionary component based on a variety of factors deemed relevant, such as financial measures and performance and may be paid entirely in cash, or in a combination of cash and restricted stock of Federated Hermes, Inc. ("Federated Hermes").
+The total combined annual incentive opportunity is intended to be competitive in the market for this portfolio manager role.

-IPP is calculated based on other accounts managed by the portfolio manager.
-IPP is measured on a rolling one, three and five calendar year pre-tax gross return basis versus the other accounts' designated peer groups.
+IPP is measured on a rolling one, three and five calendar year pre-tax gross total return basis versus the Fund's benchmark (i.e., Bloomberg U.S. Intermediate Credit Index).
 Performance periods are adjusted if a portfolio manager has been managing an account for less than five years; accounts with less than one year of performance history under a portfolio manager may be excluded.

-As noted above, Mr. Utsch is also the portfolio manager for other accounts.
+As noted above, Mr. Dingle is also the portfolio manager for other accounts in addition to the Fund.
 Such other accounts may have different benchmarks and performance measures.
-The allocation or weighting given to the performance of the other accounts for which Mr. Utsch is responsible when his compensation is calculated may be equal or can vary.
+The allocation or weighting given to the performance of the Fund or other accounts for which Mr. Dingle is responsible when his compensation is calculated may be equal or can vary.

-For purposes of calculating the annual incentive amount, each account managed by the portfolio manager currently is categorized into one IPP group (which may be adjusted periodically).
-Within each performance measurement period and IPP group, IPP currently is calculated on the basis of an assigned weighting to each account managed by the portfolio manager and included in the IPP group.
-IPP is calculated with an equal weighting of each account managed by the portfolio manager (but can be adjusted periodically).
+For purposes of calculating the annual incentive amount, each account managed by the portfolio manager currently is categorized into one of three IPP groups (which may be adjusted periodically).
+Within each performance measurement period and IPP group, IPP currently is calculated on the basis of an assigned weighting to each account managed by the portfolio manager and included in the IPP groups.
+At the account level, the weighting assigned to the Fund is lesser than or equal to the weighting assigned to certain other accounts, and is greater than or equal to the weighting assigned to certain other accounts, used to determine IPP (but can be adjusted periodically).
 A portion of the bonus tied to the IPP score may be adjusted based on management's assessment of overall contributions to account performance and any other factors as deemed relevant.

-Any individual allocations from the discretionary pools may be determined, by executive management on a discretionary basis using various factors, such as, for example, on a product, strategy or asset class basis, and considering overall contributions and any other factors deemed relevant (and may be adjusted periodically).
+Any individual allocations from the discretionary pool may be determined, by executive management on a discretionary basis using various factors, such as, for example, on a product, strategy or asset class basis, and considering overall contributions and any other factors deemed relevant (and may be adjusted periodically).